Kentucky vs. Louisville Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 Kentucky vs. Louisville Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 21

-Thursday's game that pits the No. 9 Kentucky Wildcats (8-2) against the Louisville Cardinals (5-6) at KFC Yum!
-Center has a projected final score of 82-74 (based on our computer prediction) in favor of Kentucky.
-Game time is at 6:00 PM ET on December 21.
+Thursday's contest features the No. 9 Kentucky Wildcats (8-2) and the Louisville Cardinals (5-6) squaring off at KFC Yum!
+Center (on December 21) at 6:00 PM ET.
+This matchup, according to our computer prediction, will result in an 82-74 victory for Kentucky.

+According to our computer prediction, Louisville projects to cover the 13.5-point spread in its matchup against Kentucky.
+The over/under is currently listed at 157.5, and the two teams are projected to come in below that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!